 The key is to establish clear boundaries with both of your parents.
 Ensure that your parents know and acknowledge that your relationship with one parent does not diminish your relationship with the other.

-As each parent learns to live life without their spouse, they’re both going to need you.
+As each parent learns to live without their spouse, they will both need you.
 And you are going to need them both.

 It isn’t just the emotional fallout of senior divorce that you have to be wary of.
 Divorce can also have devastating financial consequences.

 One of the first issues is likely to be who keeps the family home.
 Will one parent remain and take over the mortgage payments, if there are any?
-Will they buy their former spouse’s stake in the house or will they just sign over the deed as-is?
+Will they buy their former spouse’s stake in the house, or will they sign the deed as-is?
 Or maybe the best bet for all involved will be to sell the house and split the profits.

-Depending on your parents’ age and health, you might find yourself providing financial support, especially if your parents had maintained a single-income home.
-If one parent relied exclusively on their spouse’s income, they may find themselves in a difficult job market.
+Depending on your parent’s age and health, you might find yourself providing financial support, especially if your parents had maintained a single-income home.
+If one parent relied exclusively on their spouse’s income, they might find themselves in a difficult job market.

 Age discrimination in hiring is illegal, but it’s also all too real, especially if it is accompanied by a significant gap in employment.
-So helping your parent find a job post-divorce is likely going to mean getting very familiar with the current job market, what the trends are, and what employers are looking for.
+So, helping your parent find a job post-divorce will likely mean getting very familiar with the current job market, the trends, and what employers are looking for.

-Helping your parents through a late-age divorce is going to mean paying close attention to their physical and mental health.
-Divorce is one of life’s greatest stressors, and your parents are going to be at heightened risk for physical and mental illness, including depression and anxiety.
+Helping your parents through a late-age divorce will mean paying close attention to their physical and mental health.
+Divorce is one of life’s greatest stressors, and your parents will be at heightened risk for physical and mental illness, including depression and anxiety.

 After all, divorce is a tremendous life adjustment.
 It may have been decades since your parents were single.
 No matter what led up to the divorce, they will inevitably be mourning the loss of the relationship, the loss of their dreams of what their marriage might have been.

-That means they’re likely going to be experiencing both the physical and the emotional effects of grief and worry, from sleeplessness to an elevation in blood pressure and heart rate.
+That means they will likely be experiencing both the physical and the emotional effects of grief and worry, from sleeplessness to an elevation in blood pressure and heart rate.
 They may have difficulty eating or, conversely, may begin overeating.
 They may begin sleeping too much or self-isolating.

-The latter is especially concerning because, in the age of COVID-19, we’re all battling anxiety over the virus and the turmoil of the disruption in our normal, daily lives.
-Your parents are probably feeling all this strife especially acutely, the upheaval of the divorce mirroring and even magnifying the upheaval of our lives under pandemic.
+The latter is especially concerning because, in the age of COVID-19, we’re all battling anxiety over the virus and the turmoil of the disruption in our normal lives.
+Your parents are probably feeling all this strife especially acutely, the upheaval of the divorce mirroring and even magnifying the upheaval of our lives under the pandemic.

-As your parents face these challenges, they’re going to be at risk not just for depression but for physical illness.
-As they battle anxiety, loneliness, and grief, this can compromise cardiovascular function and even immune health.
+As your parents face these challenges, they will be at risk not just for depression but for physical illness.
+As they battle anxiety, loneliness, and grief, this can compromise cardiovascular function and immune health.

 This can be especially worrying, of course, if your parent has lost health insurance because of the divorce.
 When they’re also facing loss or significant reduction of income, you should explore options for Medicare or Medicaid coverage.
 Your parent may be eligible for more benefits than they realize, and that can be a tremendous comfort and aid in a challenging time.

-Whether you are the parent or the child, divorce is traumatic at any age.
-It can be especially difficult, though, when parents divorce late in life.
+Divorce is traumatic at any age, whether you are the parent or the child.
+It can be especially difficult when parents divorce late in life.
 You may find yourself helping your parents through circumstances you never thought possible, from selling the house to entering the job market.
-What matters most, though, is to remember that you are still a family and no divorce can change that.
+What matters most, though, is to remember that you are still a family, and no divorce can change that.
 As a child of divorcing seniors, or as the divorcing senior him/herself, the key to navigating these troubled waters is to take care of yourself and your loved ones.
-The marriage may have ended, but the love between a child and both her parents never can, never will, and never should.
+The marriage may have ended, but the love between a child and both their parents never can, never will, and never should.